octobercms/october/modules/backend/widgets/table/README.md

         validation:
             required: {}

-The `applyIfNotEmpty` and `message` parameters are common for all validators.
+The `requiredWith` and `message` parameters are common for all validators.

 Currently implemented client-side validation rules: